 €600 camping (please bring your own tent)

-There is a special non-resident rate of €480 for local people only which includes all meals.
+There is a special non-resident rate of €480 for people living locally ONLY which includes all meals.

 To sign-up for this course, please fill in the registration form and pay the €100 deposit.
 Please note that if you have to cancel for any reason we will refund 75% of your deposit provided we can fill your place.
 The refund can only be made once we’ve done so.